ellinorjohansson/celcius-farenheit/README.md

+> [!NOTE]
+> Created this memory just for fun as a side project in my free time, initially locally, and later connected it to GitHub.

 # Fahrenheit to Celsius Converter

 A simple temperature converter built with TypeScript and Vite.
 The current version allows users to input a temperature in Fahrenheit and instantly see the equivalent in Celsius.